 In the past 5 years, the number of students planning to study abroad has increased exponentially.
 According to a study, the number will likely increase to 1.8 million by 2024 compared to 800,000 in 2019.

 This increase has made gaining admission into universities overseas extremely difficult.
 With thousands of applications pouring in for a few hundred seats, the universities have tightened their admissions process.

-Building your profile, which means taking up opportunities that will expand your knowledge and skills, gives you tons of content to add to your resume, SOP, and LOR’s.
+While navigating through the complicated admissions process, many students forget to focus on one crucial thing – a strong profile.
+A student must know how to build a profile to stand out from thousands of applications.
+To build a solid profile, you need to take up opportunities that will expand your knowledge and skills.
+Doing so will also get tons of content to add to your resume, SOP, and LORs.
 And that’s how you impress the admissions committee at your dream university!

 The projects you work on don’t necessarily have to be a part of your curriculum.
 You can pick any subject you like, maybe get a partner, tap into all the resources you need, and start working on it.

 If you get stuck or need any help, you can always go to your mentors or teachers for help.

 Besides, if you get really good in a particular field, you can start freelancing for your peers (more on this point later :P)!

 Universities look for students with a certain set of skills.
 And unfortunately, the curriculum does not cover everything you need to know.

 As a result, students who have a real interest in their subjects end up looking for sources online.
 They pick up trending courses and get certifications.